cptpiepmatz/SWPD-Bot/README.md

 If the bot wanted to push but could not, it will comment this:
 > **⚠️ Could not push changes.**

+### Maven Goals
+The bot will execute a list of given maven goals.
+Like the formatter this will only happen after the pull request reached it's required approvals.
+All goals will be executed under the `clean` option.

+If a maven goal that is set as required fails it will comment under the pull
+request:
+> **❗ A required maven goal failed.
+Will stop now.**

+After a fail the execution for this PR will be stopped.
+The bot still runs then.

 ## Behavior
 I don't know if it would be possible to use a gateway or websocket,